ICOS-Carbon-Portal/pylib/docs/modules.md

-# Content
+# Legacy modules
-The following modules are available in the library to find and access data hosted at the Carbon Portal.
+The following legacy modules are available in the library to find and access data hosted at the Carbon Portal.
 After a successful installation into your python environment you should be able to load the modules with: